This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Whether at home or hotel, quarantine can potentially be stressful.
 That’s why it’s imperative for you to prepare yourself accordingly if you’re obliged to self-isolate.
 Here are some of the steps you can take to ensure a less-than-stressful home quarantine.

-- First of all, mentally brace yourself to face 10 to 14 days of isolation.
+- First of all, mentally brace yourself to face isolation.
 Going into quarantine in an appropriate state of mind will significantly alleviate some pressure or stress.

 - Enlist the help of your friends and family.
 Let them know that you may need to impose on them in procuring groceries, medicines, and other supplies.